-Here you'll find links to all lab test recommendations on this site.
-There are two ways you could've arrived here: (1) you read through an Ultimate Guide and suspect you might have an underlying chronic condition linked to your hair shedding, or (2) you just finished building your Custom Regrowth Plan, and are now following up with relevant lab tests.
+Here you’ll find links to all lab test recommendations on this site.
+There are three ways you could’ve arrived here: (1) you read through an Ultimate Guide and suspect you might have an underlying chronic condition linked to your hair shedding, or (2) you just finished building your Custom Regrowth Plan, and are now following up with relevant lab tests.

 Lab tests are organized by the chronic condition they help to identify.
 Try using “control + F” for your condition to avoid any redundant reading!